W. Craig Jelinek

-Walter Craig Jelinek (born August 8, 1952) is an American businessman, president and CEO of Costco since 2012, when he succeeded the company's founder, James Sinegal.
+Walter Craig Jelinek (born August 8, 1952) is an American businessman who served as president and CEO of Costco from 2012 to 2023, when he succeeded the company's founder, James Sinegal.

 Early life

-On August 8, 1952, Jelinek was born in Los Angeles, California.
+On August 8, 1952, Jelinek was born in Los Angeles, California to Walter Adolph Jelinek and Erdene Gordon.
+His father was of Czech descent (the surname is derived from Jelínek, which is common in the country).
 In 1970, Jelinek graduated from Antelope Valley High School.

 Education

 In 1975, Jelinek earned a bachelor's degree from San Diego State University.